survivejs/site/posts/110-material-ui-interview.md

 <span class="author">
   <img src="https://www.gravatar.com/avatar/e2b3127c877367bce1892635ffe153d0?s=200" alt="Olivier Tassinari" class="author" width="100" height="100" />
 </span>
-</p>

-I spent my childhood mastering LEGO but I ended up as a software engineer.
+I spent my childhood mastering LEGO, but I ended up as a software engineer.
 I started with web development back in 2008.
 I went on to graduate from one of the most prestigious and selective *grandes écoles* in France with a Master's Degree in computer science.
+</p>

-Some time later I worked at Doctolib, the leading booking platform and management software provider for doctors in France.
+Sometime later I worked at Doctolib, the leading booking platform, and management software provider for doctors in France.

 Besides coding I love sports, swimming, running and from time to time climbing.
 I'm training to beat my 10k record next year.